 The Howrah Bridge is undeniably the numero uno of all the attractions in Kolkata but there is so much more to Kolkata than just the Howrah Bridge.
-Have your eyes glued to our little travel guide to Kolkata to gain a good insight on the city of joy, covering aspects like best landmarks to visit, best restaurants for fine-dining and other useful travel information related to Kolkata.
+Have your eyes glued to our little travel guide to Kolkata to gain a good insight into the city of joy, covering aspects like the best landmarks to visit, best restaurants for fine dining, and other useful travel information related to Kolkata.

 What is Kolkata best known for?

 Besides the Howrah Bridge, Kolkata is famous on the international radar for its delectable Bengali cuisine, Bengali sweets, Bengali Sarees, and most revered personalities including Rabindranath Tagore, Mother Teresa and the noble laureate Amartya Sen. The slogan of Kolkata Tourism is “City of Joy” and it truly lives up to it.

 Historical facts about Kolkata, India

 Interestingly, some of the historical facts about Kolkata are also the lesser known facts of Kolkata and are sure to amaze you- The British made Kolkata the center for the colonial rule in India that lasted for 200 years, Kolkata was the capital of India between the years 1772 to 1911 under the British rule and was also the capital of Bangladesh between the years 1912 to 1947.